ajrzepiela/midap/README.md

   --create_config      If this flag is set, all other arguments will be ignored and a 'settings.ini' config file is
                        generated in the current working directory.
 This option is meant generate config file templates for the '--headless' mode.
 Note that this will overwrite if a file already exists.
+  --cut_data           INPUT_FOLDER OUTPUT_FOLDER FROM_CUT TO_CUT
+                       This option will run midap in data cut mode Specify parameters for cutting data from a dataset.
+Requires 4 values:
+                       INPUT_FOLDER (path to input data, must contain .tif or .tiff files only!), "OUTPUT_FOLDER (path to save output), "
+                       "FROM_CUT (start index, integer), and"
+                       "TO_CUT (end index, integer). "
+                       "Example usage: --cut_data /path/to/input /path/to/output 10 50. "

 ```

 For an installation with GPU support, please refer to the documentation.